 Johnston was one of seven engineers, accompanied by two students from the University of Nebraska Medical Center (UNMC), who participated in the six-day trip to Malagana, a community of 8,000 people located an hour southeast of Cartagena.
 It was the second trip for members of Nebraska’s Professional Chapter of Engineers Without Borders (EWB-NE), following an initial assessment trip in August 2016.

 “We’re supporting EWB’s mission and vision by working to improve community quality of life in Malagana and address its basic needs,” shares Susana Lizcano, Ph D., President of EWB-NE.

 The focus of their work is helping the community address water quality and wastewater treatment concerns.
-Once the primary issues with water are identified, they hope to eliminate or at the very least, greatly reduce preventable water-related illnesses.
+Once the primary issues with water are identified, they hope to eliminate or, at the very least, significantly reduce preventable water-related illnesses.

 “I hadn’t surveyed since college, and my team members had never used survey data in their day-to-day work or really looked at a topo survey before,” she shares.
 “With a background in Civil Engineering and the type of work we do at Snyder, I knew it was important to take frequent points, label them well, and what to capture in order to have valuable information once we got back to the states.”